nugalcode/music_app/README.md

 This React project uses the spotify API with other wrapper libraries to fetch spotify data.
 The app uses the data to search and play tracks.

+For more information about this app in depth:
 [Docs Demos](https://docs.google.com/document/d/1C8v7zAemUZ1iJDIxxE02xptXoQHYDJpya5S-GOw6O0Y/edit?usp=sharing)

 ## Features